The Self Service Conundrum

-Painful IVR’s: Why are companies still making customers put in account information and SSN numbers, making us channel through 5 or 6 voice prompts to then get us to an agent who asks us for our account information and ssn again!!
+Painful IVR’s: Why are companies still making customers put in the account information and SSN numbers, making us channel through 5 or 6 voice prompts to then get us to an agent who asks us for our account information and SSN again!!
 The technology to pass information to an associate has been around for over 10 years.
 IVR’s are a great tool when used properly.
-They become a nuisance where they keep being added to by different departments, have bad flow, prompts that are much too long and do not serve the purpose of why most customers are calling in.
+They become a nuisance where they keep being added to by different departments, have bad flow, prompts that are much too long, and do not serve the purpose of why most customers are calling in.

 SELF-SERVICE DONE CORRECTLY: